OrquestraCD/cfn-tf-custom-types/resources/tencentcloud/Terraform-TencentCloud-CamUser/docs/README.md

 #### UseApi

-Indicate whether to generate a secret key or not.
+Indicate whether to generate the API secret key or not.

 _Required_: No